 - Use a catalog of achievements.
 This is only a list of what you have done, and tells nothing about you as a person.

 - Lecture the reader.
 For example, you should not write a statement such as "communication skills are important in this field."
 Any graduate admissions committee member knows that.

 - If you need some help figuring out what to write, make an appointment with a Career Center counselor to come up with a plan.

-- Once you have done a draft (or 2 or 3), show it to people you trust such as faculty, GSIs, family, friends, letter of recommendation writers, etc. The best people to review your statement are those who know you well and have excellent writing skills.
+- Once you have done a draft, show it to people you trust such as faculty, GSIs, family, friends, letter of recommendation writers, etc. The best people to review your statement are those who know you well and have excellent writing skills.